Relationship Disclosure Information

 • all relevant documents, including any correspondence and notes of discussions with us

 OBSI will provide its recommendations.
 Once OBSI has completed its investigation, it will provide its recommendations to you and us.
-OBSI’s recommendations are not binding on you or us.
+OBSI’s recommendations are not binding.

 OBSI can recommend compensation of up to $350,000.
 If your claim is higher, you will have to agree to that limit on any compensation you seek through OBSI.
 If you want to recover more than $350,000, you may want to consider another option, such as legal action, to resolve your complaint.